rvause/django-tiamat/README.rst

 django-tiamat
 =============

-A collection of utilities to help ...Farm
+A collection of utilities to help in Django Projects

 Installation